conspiracyxo/surgeon-tux/_posts/2017-10-30-the-five-best-protest-songs-in-rap.md

 -I'd rather see the presiden dead
 -It's never been said,
 -but I set precedents! -- Immortal Techinique in Bin Ladin.
 These are some gutsy lyrics but they also show off I.T's almost extraterrestial rhyming abilities.
 It's a good jam to listen too even if you are not into the 9/11 conspiracy stuff.
+Eminem and Mos Def even make an appearance on this track.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vrQSAkaWsaU" frameborder="0" allowfullscreen></iframe>